cucumber/docs/content/implementations/ruby/ruby-on-rails.md

 html: --format html --out features.html
 ```

-Remember that you need `AUTOFEATURE=true` for autospec to include Cucumber Features.
-See [Running Features](/running/)
+Remember that you need `AUTOFEATURE=true` for autospec to include Cucumber features.
+See [Running Cucumber](/running/)
-and [Autotest Integration](/wiki/autotest-integration) for more info.
+and [autotest integration](/wiki/autotest-integration) for more info.

 For autospec, change `autotest` in the above block to `autospec`: